 In becoming a White Ribbon Ambassador, Ray wants to help lift the awareness of family violence and stress that it is not okay.

 Ravin is Vice President of the Multicultural Council of Wellington and has been working closely with the White Ribbon Campaign to raise the issue of men’s violence towards women within his own community.
 Ravin will be promoting and campaigning to highlight the White Ribbon message on events organised by the Multicultural Council of Wellington.

 Ravin has good leadership capabilities, is a reflective listener who carefully considers viewpoints.
 He encourages others, is always positive and is highly regarded in the community.

 Ravin has embraced the White Ribbon campaign and has persuaded his Wellington branch members to become involved and organise events during the year’s campaign.

 Ric has a strong commitment to the community and has been an active member of ComVoices for several years.
 ComVoices is an independent network of Tangata Whenua and leading community and voluntary organisations set up to promote and make visible the positive contribution of the Sector to communities.
-He is also founding Chair of Ara Taiohi, the national youth organisation established to support people who work with young people, and is Deputy Chair of the White Ribbon Committee.
+Ric has previously been the CEO of YMCA New Zealand.

 He is married to Jenny and has three children.
 Also a motorcycle enthusiast, Ric has taken part in the last three White Ribbon Rides on his big blue Honda Goldwing.